-Current therapy to cure hepatitis C relies on medications taken for between 8 and 48 weeks.
-The duration of therapy and the specific regimen depends on the particular patient and the viral genotype.
-Recent advancements in hepatitis C therapies have boosted cure rates to greater than 90% for the vast majority of individuals.
-Remarkably, tolerability has also improved dramatically, and treatment durations are becoming shorter and shorter.
-Ongoing research will eventually ensure exceedingly high cure rates for all.
-The following is an overview of current therapies.
+Current therapy to cure hepatitis C relies on oral antiviral medications taken for 8 to 16 weeks.
+Injection therapy (interferon) is no longer used.
+The duration of therapy and the suitable regimen(s) may depend on disease severity and viral genotype.
+Recent advancements in hepatitis C therapies have boosted cure rates to greater than 95% for nearly all individuals.
+Remarkably, tolerability has also improved dramatically, typically with only mild side effects if any at all.
+The following is an overview of most commonly used therapies in Canada.

 Direct Acting Antivirals (DAAs)

-Researchers have developed exciting new therapies to attack the hepatitis C virus by directly inhibiting proteins that are vital to the virus’s ability to replicate.
-These direct acting antiviral (DAA) medications are now in wide use across hepatitis C genotypes.
-Many different DAAs with unique mechanisms of action are now available for use either in combination, with or without ribavirin, and in some cases with pegylated interferon as well.
+The hepatitis C virus replicates by using proteins to make copies of itself.
+All current generation therapies attack the hepatitis C virus by directly inhibiting proteins that are vital to the virus’s ability to replicate.
+These direct acting antiviral (DAA) medications are in wide use across hepatitis C genotypes.
+Many different DAAs with unique mechanisms of action are now available for use in combination, typically co-formulated in a single oral tablet.

 Side Effects of Therapy

-Other medications (both over-the-counter and prescription) may interact with hepatitis C medications, so patients should discuss any new medications with their health care providers.
+Other medications (both over-the-counter and prescription) may interact with hepatitis C medications, so patients should discuss any new medications with their healthcare providers.

 The future of hepatitis C lies in the education of healthcare providers and the public so that we can identify and consider treatment in all individuals with this curable condition.
 Now, with broad public access to therapy for all individuals with hepatitis C, the goals include: